cloudflare/cloudflare-docs/products/load-balancing/src/content/get-started/index.md

 ## Step 5 — Review load balancing analytics

-As you send sample requests to your test domain, review our [load balancing analytics](/reference/load-balancing-analytics) to make sure your load balancer is distributing requests like you were expecting.
+As you send sample requests to your test domain, review the [load balancing analytics](/reference/load-balancing-analytics) page to make sure your load balancer is distributing requests like you were expecting.

 ## Step 6 — Deploy your load balancer on live traffic